Jaguar XJ (XJ40): XJR (1988–1994)

 The XJR differed cosmetically from other XJ40 models with its body coloured bodykit, consisting of new front and rear valances and side skirts, all from fiberglass, a black grill with a JaguarSport badge in it and unique Speedline alloy wheels with wider tyres.
 Later models had ducting fitted to the front valance to feed cool air directly to the brake discs.
 The interior featured a leather MOMO steering wheel, JaguarSport logos on the dial faces, leather shift knob, and seat headrests embossed with the JaguarSport logo.
 The XJR model was introduced in 1988 and ceased production in 1994.
-In 1991 the appearance of the XJR changed when it switched to the square headlights of the Sovereign model and was fitted with a different design of bodykit.
+In 1991, the appearance of the XJR changed when it switched to the rectangular headlights of the Sovereign model and was fitted with a different design of bodykit.
 Only a few hundred of each variation were produced, making the cars rare today.

 XJ12 and Daimler Double Six (XJ81)

-Given the model code XJ81, the XJ40-based XJ12 and Daimler Double Six were introduced at the Amsterdam Auto Show in February 1993 and powered by a 6.0-litre version of Jaguar's V12 engine.
+Given the model code XJ81, the XJ40-based XJ12 and Daimler Double Six were introduced at the Amsterdam Auto Show in February 1993 and powered by a 6.0-litre version of the Jaguar V12 engine.
 This was mated to a GM 4L80E 4-speed automatic gearbox.
 It could be identified by the XJ12 or Double Six badge on the rear and a V12 emblem on the glovebox.
-The XJ12 used the two twin-headlamp pairs, black radiator grille vanes, and a gold "growler" badge on the radiator grille top, while the Daimler received the rectangular headlamps.
+The XJ12 used the quad round headlamps, black radiator grille vanes, and a gold growler badge on the radiator grille top, while the Daimler received the rectangular headlamps.
 Early cars used stainless steel window frames, on later cars they were changed to black.

-Daimler / Vanden Plas
+Daimler/Vanden Plas

-The Daimler-branded cars represented the highest trim level, and were sold as their Vanden Plas model by Jaguar dealers in the United States.
-Like the Sovereign, it was fitted with the single rectangular headlamps.
+The Daimler Company-branded cars represented the highest trim level, and were sold as their Vanden Plas model by Jaguar dealers in the United States.
+Like the Sovereign, it was fitted with the rectangular headlamps.
 Cosmetically, it differed from other models with its fluted radiator grille surround, boot-lid plinth and detail finishes.
-A Daimler interior features fold-out picnic tables for the rear passengers and a 2-passenger rear seat versus the 'flat', 3-passenger item on the Jaguars.
+A Daimler interior features fold-out picnic tables for the rear passengers and a two-passenger rear seat versus the flat, three-passenger item on the Jaguars.

+Special uses

+The car was used by two British prime ministers in the early 1990s, namely John Major and Tony Blair.
+Dating back to the Jaguar XJ (Series III) that was used by Margaret Thatcher, successive versions of the XJ were used as the prime ministerial car by Blair, Gordon Brown, David Cameron, Theresa May, and Boris Johnson.